dlab-berkeley/programming-fundamentals/0-1_BCE.md

 **Your keyboard may be weird**

-If you're use to a Mac, cmd+C will no longer work.
+If you're use to a Mac, CMD+C will no longer work.
 Use CTRL+C instead.

 ## Exercises